 Luckily, you can now find apps such as SoSecure, which can offer similar protections.

 Make a list of people and places you can turn to if you need to talk about a problem or crisis, such as redundancy or illness.
-This might be an online listening service, a leader in your religious community, an online forum, or an in-person support group.
+This might be an online listening or therapy service, a leader in your religious community, an online forum, or an in-person support group.
 Consider seeing a therapist if you often feel the need to talk about deep-seated personal issues but have no one there to listen.

 This isn’t an option for everyone, as not all families are supportive and helpful, but spending time with your family can give you a sense of warmth and belonging.